Eric Lam

 History & Experience

-Senior Software Engineer at Bloomberg L.P.
+Software Engineer Team Lead at Bloomberg L.P.

 Anything posted here is my personal opinion and is not representative of Bloomberg.